sal55/langs/mycompilers.md

 There was no storage however, except for slow (1200 bps) and unreliable cassette tape.
 For this reason the compiler (together with a simple editor plus the source code of the application) were resident in memory.

-This was written in a primitive assembler, itself written in hex machine code (and the program to allow that was itself written in actual binary, using switches and LEDs - real bootstrapping!).
+This was written using a primitive assembler, itself written in hex machine code (and the program to allow that was itself written in actual binary, using switches and LEDs - real bootstrapping!).

 To avoid everything being wiped out in the event of a program crash, the 32KB main memory was split into two 16KB banks, one of which could be write-protected via a switch.
 Then the compiler, editor and source could be made safe.